Final report for FNE19-926

-- This project seeks to trial the use of a multiple mushroom extract, Ganoderma tsugae and Fomes
+- This project seeked to trial the use of a multiple mushroom extract, Ganoderma tsugae and Fomes

-fomentarius to improve bee health.
-The extract will be fed to the bees four times through the season.
+fomentarius, to improve bee health.
+The extract was fed to the bees two times through the season.

-Bee health will be measured through a hive analysis sheet measuring presence of brood, laying
+Bee health was measured through a hive analysis sheet measuring presence of brood, laying

 pattern of queen, population by frame, and honey production.
 Virus levels of deformed wing virus

-- This project seeks to evaluate the use of easily accessible mushrooms in the northeast for supporting
+- This project seeked to evaluate the use of easily accessible mushrooms in the northeast for supporting

 bee health.
-The process of finding or cultivating these mushrooms and then extracting will clearly
+The process of finding or cultivating these mushrooms and then extracting is clearly laid out.

-- This project seeks to educate beekeepers and farmers about the opportunity to work with local
+- This project seeked to educate beekeepers and farmers about the opportunity to work with local

 mushrooms in supporting bee health.
-If successful this project will give beekeepers another tool to
+If successful this project would have given beekeepers another tool to

 maintain healthy bees for multiple seasons.